thomasgtaylor/how.wtf/content/post/2023-11-17-a-simple-guide-for-hosting-llms-locally.md

 ## How to host large language models locally

-Installing LocalAI is simple - clone the repository to begin and we'll find a model to use.
+Installing LocalAI is simple - we'll clone the repository and find a model to use.

 ### Clone the repository